Are you looking to buy or collect some vintage romance novels but unsure where to find them? We’ve got some tips to help book hunters in their search.

-So you found your dearly-departed grandma’s stash of bodice rippers hidden in the attic and read them.
-Despite their flaws, the books gave you a thrill unlike no other.
+So you found your dearly departed grandma’s stash of bodice rippers hidden in the attic and read them.
+Despite their flaws, the books gave you a thrill unlike any other.
 Now you want to read more old-school romance!
 But you’re not sure where to find them.
 They’re not sold at your local Barnes and Noble and don’t rank on Amazon’s best-seller lists.

 @ArtoftheClinch divides the areas where to search for paperbacks into two categories: “target-rich” wild sites, which she states are “Places where I can physically touch the books, and the vendor hasn’t priced them at maximum markup,” and non-wild sites, which are essentially online sites.

 Local thrift stores, the Salvation Army, or Goodwill are the best places to look first.
 The key is to check often, as their inventory is rapidly changing.
 One week, there may be nothing to your liking; the next, you might find a massive haul of books.

 People donate their used books to libraries, which often have no need or desire for older paperback romances.
 My local library sells unwanted books at super cheap prices, usually for under a dollar.

 As with libraries, many people donate their used books to hospitals, hoping they’ll find a good home.
 Due to the health conditions of patients, many books are not accepted.
 I recall finding a few Johanna Lindsey 1st edition copies at hospitals.
 I do not encourage anyone to bother hospital workers with requests for used books.
 But it doesn’t hurt to look if you happen to be in the area.